artclarke/xuggle-xuggler-play/play.md

 This quickstart will get you going with [Play!
 Framework](http://playframework.org/) on the [Cedar](http://devcenter.heroku.com/articles/cedar) stack.

-Sample code is available on [github](https://github.com/heroku/devcenter-play) along with this document.
-Edits and enhancements are welcome.
-Just fork the repository, make your changes and send us a pull request.

 ## Prerequisites

 * Basic Java knowledge, including an installed version of the JVM.